Zhangmochen-zmc/methylation_deconvolution_benchmark/script/wgbs-process/readme.md

 This pipeline is designed to streamline WGBS data processing by integrating multiple steps into a single workflow.
 It supports both raw alignment files and processed methylation pattern files, making it flexible for different stages of analysis.

-The output BED files include:
+The output files include:
-- Genomic coordinates (converted to 1-based)
-- Read-level methylation data
+- PAT files: Read-level methylation data
-- Mean methylation values
+- BED files: Methylation level at each CpG genomic coordinate

 ---